youngjun-yoo16/web102_prework/README.md

 * ✅ The introduction section explains the background of the company and how many games remain unfunded.
 * ✅ The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
 * ✅ The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* ✅ The Our Games section has three buttons that allow the user to display only unfunded games, only funded games or all games.
+* ✅ The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 <!--The following **optional** features are implemented: